Amirhf1/dockerize-laravel/README.md

 # Dockerize Your Laravel Application 🐳

-To containerize an application refers to the process of adapting an application and its components in order to be able to run it in lightweight environments known as containers.
-Such environments are isolated and disposable, and can be leveraged for developing, testing, and deploying applications to production.
+To containerize an application refers to the process of adapting an application and its components to be able to run it in lightweight environments known as containers.
+Such environments are isolated and disposable and can be leveraged for developing, testing, and deploying applications to production.

 ## How To Use